Dimland/Masa_exzam2/README.md

 - [ ] Get the request from the router, treat the request parameters, prepare the response of the server to the consumer
 - [ ] Keep state of a specific logic portion of the system, provide processing of the data passed from the different controllers, parse the data and returned the processed response
 - [ ] To be the first element in the system that should service the consumer for his CRUD request to the server
-- [Х] To provide services to the system that do not require a state but should be used across the whole system
+- [x] To provide services to the system that do not require a state but should be used across the whole system

 3. **What is a foreign key?** _=> 2 points_

 - [ ] A key by which the JWT token is signed
 - [ ] A pair security key for a private key.
 This key is stored in online repository for asymmetric encryption processing
-- [Х] A way to link between 2 tables in the relational DB
+- [x] A way to link between 2 tables in the relational DB
 - [ ] Such a term does not exist

 4. **What is the code of a request redirection in HTTP protocol?** _=> 2 points_